kingsoft-wps/modern-string/README_en.md

 This is completely different from std:: wstring, so be sure to distinguish it when using it.

+## how to use

+Usually, reference modern-string as a static library, and #include <ks_string.h> in the source code file.

 ## about ks_basic_mutable_string

   1. The return-type of operator\[] and at methods are always const_reference.